 The water supply originates from the Massachusetts Water Resources Authority (MWRA).
 The latest available Annual Water Quality Report can be viewed at the following link MWRA Link.
 While the water quality is generally pretty good from MWRA, there are issues that may occur causing various types of staining in the home’s sinks, bathtubs, toilets, showers and other plumbing fixtures.
 Additionally, you may experience taste and odor issues that are commonly associated with chloramine (a chlorine, ammonia compound), which is used to disinfect the water and control bacterial growth.
 There is a “Frequently Asked Questions” publication provided by MWRA that reviews what you may encounter.
 See the link at Q & A MWRA

 Water filtration systems can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
-A water softener is typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+A water softener is typically installed to remove hard water minerals and dissolved iron or manganese through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Chloramine can be removed with a carbon filtration system to remove bad taste and odor.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.